An Overview of Nidhi Company Registration

-Furthermore, the prime reason behind incorporating this business structure is to encourage and motivate its members to save, so that they can smoothly and with ease satisfy their financial needs arising from time to time.
+Furthermore, the primary reason behind incorporating this business structure is to encourage and motivate its members to save so that they can smoothly satisfy their financial needs arising from time to time.
 Hence, this Company is based on the principle of Mutual Benefits.
 Also, remember that the Nidhi Companies fall under the purview of the RBI, as the function of Nidhi Companies is similar to NBFCs.